MaulikDave9/Coursera_Capstone/README.md

 This data will be explored to find what features most relevant to predict the severity of the accident.

 Meta data to understand the attributes: https://s3.us.cloud-object-storage.appdomain.cloud/cf-courses-data/CognitiveClass/DP0701EN/version-2/Metadata.pdf

-For example: SEVERITYCODE: A code that corresponds to the severity of the collision.

-    3—fatality
-    2b—serious injury
-    2—injury
-    1—prop damage
-    0—unknown